Gospel for Asia: National missionaries

-GFA's main focus is to train and equip national missionaries.
+GFA World's main focus is to train and equip national missionaries.
 Yohannan has stated that he does not limit "national missionaries" to formal nation-states, instead focusing on differences in culture and language to define nationalities.
 This approach might result in several specialized missionary groups within a single nation-state, from large cities and regions down to small tribes and villages.
-In 2018 GFA reported that they have over 16,000 missionaries and church planters in 10 Asian nations.
+In 2018 GFA World reported that they have over 16,000 missionaries and church planters in 10 Asian nations.